-I was recently asked, "What are the differences between your Strictly Ballroom and Bodyworks classes?"
+I was recently asked, "What are the differences between your Dance Fxbg and Bodyworks classes?"
 Good question!
 If you've been wondering the same, this was my reply:

 Here's how they are the same: basic technique and combinations appropriate for beginners, I bring hipscarves for students to borrow, and students wear basic workout clothing (yoga pants, close-fitting top, dance slippers or barefoot).

 My classes at Dance Fxbg also include basic performance tips, as well as cultural & historical information.
 The 8 pm class has beginners and advanced beginners.
 When we are drilling movements, I will often go student-to-student to observe posture and make corrections, where needed.
 I have structured these classes to focus for two months (Sept/Oct) on a specific topic or skill, then two months (Nov/Dec) on a simple choreography, then back to a skill (Jan/Feb), etc. In the course of a year, I cover what I (and most other bellydance teachers) think students should know at the Beginner/Adv.
 Beginner level.
 Almost every week, I send an email message to the class with reminders about what to practice, links to music to use, links to video clips I make for students, and info about bellydance related topics and events.
 I also provide occasional performance opportunities for students in these classes.